 The type of impact a $10 nightly donation will make is celebrated at the time of booking on Kind Traveler:

 - A $10 donation to Redwood Empire Food Bank will help provide 20 meals.

 - A $10 donation to Russian Riverkeeper will help clean 250 pounds of trash out of the Russian River

 - A $10 donation to Sonoma Land Trust will help maintain one mile of hiking trails

 Sustainability is Key in Sonoma County

 Sonoma County has long been a leader in the way of eco-consciousness, environmental protection, and sustainability.
-From sustainability pioneers — author Jack London and famed horticulturist Luther Burbank — to Sonoma County’s pledge to become the nation’s first 100 percent certified sustainable wine region by the end of 2019, Sonoma County’s rich agricultural and natural landscape will be protected for generations to come.
+From sustainability pioneers — like author Jack London and famed horticulturist Luther Burbank — to modern day, when 99 percent of the county's vineyard acres are certified sustainable and a new Climate Adaptation Certification Program aims to identify best farming practices for lowering gas emissions and sequestering carbon, Sonoma County’s rich agricultural and natural landscape will be protected for generations to come.

 So, come.
 Connect with the land in Sonoma County, one of California’s most diverse natural destinations.
 Experience life opening up for you as you explore the landscape.
 And know you’re leaving Sonoma County a little better than when you arrived.